-These studies can be characterized as using the "cumulative emissions framework", which relates the instantaneous or century-scale response of global mean temperature to the cumulative $CO_2$ emissions over a certain period of time.
-The ratio of global mean temperature change to cumulative $CO_2$ emissions, referred to as the Transient Climate Response to Carbon Emissions (TCRE), is a measure of both the carbon cycle response to $CO_2$ emissions and the physical climate response to atmospheric $CO_2$ increase, and has been suggested as a useful benchmark for model intercomparison (Matthews et al., 2009; Gillett et al., 2013).
-The cumulative emissions framework is also useful to climate policy discussions for it enables to express temperature targets, such as the $2\,^{\circ}C$ target adopted by many countries and international organizations, in terms of a carbon emission "budget" (England et al., 2009; Meinshausen et al., 2009; Zickfeld et al., 2009; Messner et al., 2010).
+These studies can be characterized as using the "cumulative emissions framework", which relates the instantaneous or century-scale response of global mean temperature to the cumulative CO2 emissions over a certain period of time.
+The ratio of global mean temperature change to cumulative CO2 emissions, referred to as the transient climate response to cumulative carbon emissions (TCRE), is a measure of both the carbon cycle response to CO2 emissions and the physical climate response to atmospheric CO2 increase, and has been suggested as a useful benchmark for model intercomparison (Matthews et al., 2009; Gillett et al., 2013).
+The cumulative emissions framework is also useful to climate policy discussions for it enables researchers to express temperature targets, such as the 2 °C target adopted by many countries and international organizations, in terms of a carbon emission "budget" (England et al., 2009; Meinshausen et al., 2009; Zickfeld et al., 2009; Messner et al., 2010).

-Several studies explored the robustness of the proportional relationship between the century-scale and instantaneous global mean temperature change and cumulative emissions.
-Studies with both Earth System Models of Intermediate Complexity (EMICs) (Eby et al., 2009; Zickfeld et al., 2009) and complex Earth System Models (ESMs) (Zickfeld et al., 2012; Nohara et al., 2013) demonstrated that the century-scale temperature response after cessation of emissions is independent of emissions pathway.
-Zickfeld et al. (2012), using the Canadian Earth system model (CanESM), showed that the path independence holds also for a range of other climate variables (atmospheric CO2 concentration, precipitation, sea ice cover, Atlantic meridional overturning circulation).
-Nohara et al. (2013) obtained similar results with the Community Earth System Model (CESM), except for the response of the Atlantic meridional overturning circulation, which was found to exhibit path dependence in a cumulative CO2 emission overshoot scenario.
+Several studies have explored the robustness of the proportional relationship between the century-scale and instantaneous global mean temperature change and cumulative emissions.
+Studies with both Earth system models of intermediate complexity (EMICs) (Eby et al., 2009; Zickfeld et al., 2009) and complex Earth system models (ESMs) (Zickfeld et al., 2012; Nohara et al., 2013) have demonstrated that the century-scale temperature response after cessation of emissions is independent of emission pathway.
+Zick-feld et al. (2012), using the Canadian Earth System Model (CanESM), showed that the path independence holds also for a range of other climate variables (atmospheric CO2 concentration, precipitation, sea ice cover, Atlantic Meridional Overturning Circulation).
+Nohara et al. (2013) obtained similar results with the Community Earth System Model (CESM), except for the response of the Atlantic Meridional Overturning Circulation (AMOC), which was found to exhibit path dependence in a cumulative CO2 emission overshoot scenario.

-A range of studies also explored the robustness of the proportional relationship between the instantaneous global mean temperature change and cumulative ESDD emissions by evaluating the constancy of the TCRE.
-Matthews et al. (2009), using results from CMIP simulations found the TCRE to be constant up to cumulative emissions of about 2000 GtC.
-This result was confirmed by Gillett et al. (2013), who used results from the CMIP5 1 % CO2 increase experiment.
+A range of studies also explored the robustness of the proportional relationship between the instantaneous global mean temperature change and cumulative emissions by evaluating the constancy of the TCRE.
+Matthews et al. (2009), using results from Coupled Climate Carbon Cycle Model Intercomparison Project (CMIP) simulations, found the TCRE to be constant up to cumulative emissions of about 2000 Gt C. This result was confirmed by Gillett et al. (2013), who used results from the Coupled Model Intercomparison Project Phase 5 (CMIP5) 1 % CO2 increase experiment.
 Both studies tested the constancy of the TCRE for one emisson scenario only.
-Zickfeld et al. (2012) explored the TCRE for a set of scenarios with varying emission rates, and found it to be approximately constant across scenarios.
-Krasting et al. (2014), on the other hand, using a range of scenarios with constant CO2 emission rates (2-25 GtC yr-1), found the TCRE to vary with emission rate.
-They found the TCRE to be highest at low and high emission rates, and lowest at present-day emission rates (5-10 GtC yr-1).
+Zickfeld et al. (2012) explored the TCRE for a set of scenarios with varying emission rates and found it to be approximately constant across scenarios.
+Krasting et al. (2014), on the other hand, using a range of scenarios with constant $CO_2$ emission rates $(2-25 \text{ Gt C yr}^{-1})$ , found the TCRE to vary with emission rate.
+They found the TCRE to be highest at low and high emission rates, and lowest at present-day emission rates $(5-10 \text{ Gt C yr}^{-1})$ .